ericbauer55/ericbauer55/README.md

 ### Hi there, I'm Eric 👋

-## I'm a Husband, Data Scientist, and Adventurer!
+## I'm a Data Scientist, Artist and Adventurer!

 - 🔭 I am current working on a full-stack data science series focused on bike ride data!
-- 🌱 I’m currently learning git, AWS and the workflows of data engineering--all through projects
+- 🌱 I’m currently learning about Graph Neural Networks
 <!-- - 👯 I’m looking to collaborate with other content creators -->
-- 🥅 2022 Goals: Explore more datasets, build more models and share the process!
+- 🥅 2023 Goals: Explore more datasets, build more models and share the process!
 - ⚡ Fun fact: I love to paint watercolors, ride bike and climb rocks
 - 😄 Pronouns: he/him
 - 📫 How to reach me: eric.bauer55@gmail.com